zhiweining/BertNDA-main/README.md

 - [PADLMHOOI](https://pubmed.ncbi.nlm.nih.gov/31191710/): A novel implements high-order orthogonal iterations to predict potential associations andevaluates predictive performance through global and local leave-one-out cross-validation.

 ### Contact
-If you have any questions, welcome to contact me at 2193612777@stu.xjtu.edu.cn!
+If you have any questions, welcome to contact us at 2193612777@stu.xjtu.edu.cn!